TheLastBilly/psCast/README.md

 # psCast
 A podcast client app for the PS Vita.
 Original logo design was made by [NotMatei](https://github.com/NotMatei).
+I'm using [feedpp](https://github.com/kamarya/feedpp) from [kamarya](https://github.com/kamarya) to parse the feeds for the podcasts.

 # Building